 Really, at the end of the day, most metals (including Silver!) look similar: silvery, greyish or greyish-blue.

-Even Theodore Gray, author of the best-selling book The Elements would admit that most of the metallic elements look alike.
+Even Theodore Gray, author of the best-seller: The Elements would admit that most of the metallic elements look alike.
 I think he even says that somewhere, maybe page 123, but don’t quote me.

-So maybe I’m overthinking this whole thing.
+Maybe I’m overthinking this whole thing.
 Maybe no one besides me cares how the blazes a dance competition chooses to name its medals.
 The kids in dance work darned hard.
-They deserve those awards no matter what they’re called.
+They deserve those awards no matter what metal they’re named after.

 Next column: Robot successfully performs one of the hardest human tasks